-Tucked away in Sylmar, CA lies a world-class collection of over 250 vintage automobiles, rare mechanical musical instruments, antique furniture, a fully restored steam locomotive & private rail car and tons of other bizarre items collected by the co-founder of Merle Norman Cosmetics.
+Tucked away in Sylmar, CA lies a world-class collection of over 250 vintage automobiles, rare mechanical musical instruments, and a fully restored steam locomotive collected by the co-founder of Merle Norman Cosmetics.

 The Nethercutt Collection was founded in 1972 by J. B. Nethercutt, co-founder of Merle Norman Cosmetics.

 A beautifully restored 1937 Canadian Pacific Royal Hudson locomotive and 1912 Pullman private railcar is located behind the main museum.
 The Hudson type is a 4-6-4 wheel arrangement and was a high-speed passenger locomotive with a top speed of 90 mph.

 Inside the private car custom built by Pullman in Chicago, Illinois for Clara Baldwin Stocker the eldest Daughter of local Pioneer “Lucky” Baldwin.
 This railcar has been beautifully restored back to its 1912 glory days.

 #2839 was built by Montreal Locomotive Works and is resplendent in its Royal maroon, gold leaf, gloss black and brushed stainless steel livery.
 It is a testament to the grand era of steam locomotive engineering.

 Visitors enter The Nethercutt Collection (across the street from the museum) through 10-foot tall solid bronze doors.
 Fancy!

 This bright orange 1978 Continental Mark V Diamond Jubilee was definitely my favorite out of the 25 automobiles found in the Lower Salon of the Collection.